semiosBIO/altrac-api-docs/docs/Readme.md

 Initially Altrac is providing a NodeJS library capable of communicating with the Altrac System.

+### API Version
+To avoid incompatibilities between versions a version in the form `YYYY.MM.DD` may be provided, there is only 1 currently available version - `2018.11.30`.

 ## Credentials

 Access to the Altrac system is controlled via credentials.